 Plenty of entertaining gets done aboard a pontoon, but these versatile platforms also see a lot of one other favorite pastime—fishing.
 Premier’s Cast-a-Way caters to the latter crowd with a composite fish station aft with an integrated livewell, and two flanking fishing chairs.
 The well lid serves as a bait-prep station, with nooks molded into the cover to hold lures, hooks, and tools.
 Built-in lockable rod lockers and tackle trays are within reach, and entire aft area is covered in vinyl for easy clean-up.
 The helm features another livewell, a sink, and a Lowrance fishfinder.

-In standard trim with two 25” pontoons and a 90 horsepower outboard, the Cast-a-Way is an affordable model that gets the job done nicely.
+In standard trim with two 25” pontoons and a 115 horsepower outboard, the Cast-a-Way is an affordable model that gets the job done nicely.
 Those wishing for more power and more aggressive handling can option up to Premier’s PTX package, which adds a third 36” tube to the mix, with a flat planing surface to provide lift.
-Premier 221 Cast-a-Way
+For more, check out the Premier 220 Cast-a-Way.

 Cypress Cay Seabreeze SL 230